 This one is a littler creepier, and sort’ve falls under the Halloween category too.

 How could I not include music from Coco?
-Here are two different version, both of which includes scenes from the movie.
+This is a beautiful song with scenes from the movie!

 Here are some options for older students or adults as well!